-28 Great Basin Coordination Center29
+Great Basin Coordination Center

-30 • Request Critical Incident Peer Support

-GBCC is responsible for contacting the CISM Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
+Request Critical Incident Peer Support GBCC is responsible for contacting the CISM Coordinator and requesting Critical Incident support services as soon as possible after receiving a request.
 GBCC will assist the CISM Coordinator in the facilitating of resource orders as needed via a roster in IROC.
-The GB CISM Duty Officer can be contacted at 775-885-6112, for the Great Basin only.